devpro/chade/README.md

 # chade

-Tool written in .NET Core to gather information about files and directories on a given location
+Tool written in .NET Core to gather information.